 - character building

-- the leading of the Holy Spirit
+- the guidance of the Holy Spirit

-- a walk of faith and love
+- a walk of obedience, faith and love

-True Blessing in Jesus Christ
+True Blessing is in Christ

-We may be putting our own ways in place of God's and acknowledging it as glory from God when it is far from it.
+We may be putting our own ways in place of God's ways and acknowledging it as being glory from God when it is far from it.
 This is called idolatry.
-Jesus Christ who is reserved for us is the true example of what it means to be truly blessed by what he has done.
+Christ is our example of what it means to be truly blessed by what he has done.